-There are so many great Black movies on Netflix, including these slavery movies on Netflix.
+There are so many great slavery movies on Netflix.
 They feature historical documentaries surrounding the trials of Black and African-American people during slavery in the 17th and 18th centuries.
 Don’t miss 10 more must-watch Slavery movies, too.

 Slavery is, in the strictest sense of the term, any system in which principles of property law are applied to people, allowing individuals to own, buy and sell other individuals, as a de jure form of property.
 (Source)